Abibubble/lucky-irishman/assets/docs/testing.md

 * Click Reza Nazarian link to go to Reza's GitHub.

 ### Ask for Help button
-* Click 'Ask For Help' button on home page to take you to an emergency number page.
+* Click 'Ask For Help' button on the home page to take you to an emergency number page.
-* Click 'Ask For Help' button on instructions page to take you to an emergency number page.
+* Click 'Ask For Help' button on the instructions page to take you to an emergency number page.
 * Click 'Ask For Help' button on card page to take you to an emergency number page.